josmyJJ/HidingIrrelevantContent/README.md

 6. Edit the HomeController
     * Open the HomeController.java file
-    * Replace the existing index method with the following:
+    * Replace the existing index method with the following code:

 ```java
 @RequestMapping("/")